 The Foundation has been a real "force" in supporting junior age track and field athletes.
 In fact, athlete development dollars for junior support and overall travel to our events has been well over one million dollars since the Foundation was formed in 1990.

 Note: There have been many generous individuals and corporations who have helped to make the Foundation viable.
-We can not thank adidas, New Balance and Nike enough.
-Others include American Airlines, Foot Locker, USAirways, the Greater Raleigh Convention and Visitors Bureau, the Greensboro Convention and Visitors Bureau the US Air Force, the US Navy, Gatorade and USATF.
+We can not thank enough Nike and our other partners of the past and present.
 Individuals include athletes Marion Jones, Maurice Greene and HSI, who "put their money where their mouth is in a major way," Derek Adkins, Larry Rawson, Joetta Clark, Marty Liquori and many, many others.
 Finally, most would be surprised and happy to know that O.J.
 Simpson in 1992 and George Steinbrenner in 1995 made major financial contributions to the Foundation.